-Maya, Phoenix, and Pearl's big reunion at the end of 2-4.
+Maya, Phoenix, and Pearl's big reunion at the end.
 That wonderfully drawn scene of them going for a group hug is exceptionally heartwarming, considering the hell they've all been through over the last couple of days (Maya especially.
 DAMN.

 Phoenix Wright: Ace Attorney: Trials and Tribulations

-When Phoenix discovers in the third game that his former first love, whom he had thought was just using him, was actually someone else... someone who really cared for him.
+When Phoenix discovers that his former first love, whom he had thought was just using him, was actually someone else... someone who really cared for him.
 And that person was his evil ex-girlfriend's twin sister, who actually pulled a Twin Switch with her.